COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Experiments

-\textbf{In-Depth Analysis of MCF Module.} To understand the internal mechanisms of the adaptive fusion module, we conduct a detailed ablation study focusing exclusively on the confidence-based multi-cue fusion strategy, with results presented in Table~\ref{tab:ablation}.
+To understand the internal mechanisms of the adaptive fusion module, we conduct a detailed ablation study focusing exclusively on the confidence-based multi-cue fusion strategy, with results presented in Table~\ref{tab:ablation}.
 This analysis isolates the adaptive fusion module (equivalent to using only this module without MGA and TCP) to systematically evaluate each confidence component and feature contribution.

 \textit{\ding{202} Confidence mechanisms.} The ablation results demonstrate that the proposed cue confidence mechanisms effectively enhance association performance.
-We can see that the motion-related cues show a more significant impact compared to semantic-related cues, which validates the necessity of using continuous TAO for learning better temporal continuity features.
-Furthermore, both the intra-frame and inter-frame cue confidence mechanisms, as an entirety, contribute more significantly to improving the features' discriminative ability.
+The motion-related cues have a larger impact than semantic-related cues, indicating the importance of continuous TAO supervision for learning temporal continuity features.
+Furthermore, the intra-frame and inter-frame cue confidence mechanisms jointly improve the discriminative ability of the fused features.
+Table~\ref{tab:cycle_confidence} further compares the self-product diagonal baseline with our forward-backward cycle confidence.
+Replacing reciprocal cycle confidence with self-product diagonal confidence decreases novel TETA from 34.3\% to 33.4\% and novel AssocA from 41.3\% to 39.2\%, confirming that reciprocal temporal consistency provides reliability beyond one-way distribution sharpness.

 \textit{\ding{203} Feature fusion effectiveness.} We then analyze the effectiveness of feature fusion.
 The ablation results validate the crucial role of appearance features as input during the intra-frame confidence learning process in SGN.
 The absence of appearance features for object representations leads to a substantial decrease in confidence estimation effectiveness, particularly for novel classes.
 Additionally, the results confirm that both semantic and location features contribute to the performance improvement, with location features showing a more important impact on the association.
 The refinement operation can effectively improve association results.